ChefPlex/program-reporting-frameworks/README.md

 ## Contributing

 If you have a reporting framework, template, or approach that has worked in practice - open a PR or file an issue.
 The bar is that it has to reflect real experience, be applicable outside one organization, and be documented well enough to use without asking questions.

 ---

+## Final Note

+These frameworks exist because vague status creates real cost.
+A good report does not make the program healthier by itself, but it does make the truth visible early enough to do something about it.

+---